| | |

 He told me that I am one lucky girl, and what saved me was my age.

 He said, “Had you been any older, you would have dropped like a sack.
 It takes both of your lungs to push oxygen to your brain cells.
 It takes 6 minutes for brain cells to die and that is not nearly enough time for someone to travel here, get admitted and then treated.
 Having such large clots in both lungs, it’s amazing that you survived.
-Like I said, most people would just drop like a sack.”
+Like I said, most people would just drop like a sack.

 My eyes welled up with tears, and it hit me like a brick wall.

 These last few months, I have been very positive, not letting this get to me or stop me from doing what I wanted and needed to do.
 But, I never stopped to really ACCEPT the severity of this.
-That I really am so fortunate to be here still, that every doctor I have talked to since this began has told me I SHOULD BE DEAD.

 Insensitive or not, it was the truth.